-You will need to enable Thunderbolt support in the BIOS "Intel(R) Thunderbolt Technology (Advanced Menu > Intel(R) Thunderbolt)" on page 5 - 10.
+If you want to use the Thunderbolt port to support display devices then you will need to set it up in the BIOS (see "DDI Control (Advanced Menu > Advanced Chipset Control)" on page 5 - 10).
+When the Thunderbolt port is set to be used for display only, then DisplayPort 1 (5 in Figure 1 - 12 on page 1 - 21) will be disabled.
 You can also set the level of security for the Thunderbolt port in the BIOS.
-If you want to use the Thunderbolt port to support display devices then you will need to set the security level to support display devices only (see "Security Level (Advanced Menu > Intel(R) Thunderbolt)" on page 5 - 11).
-When the Thunderbolt port is set to be used for display only, then DisplayPort 2 (6 in Figure 1 - 13 on page 1 - 21) will be disabled.